Scripture, the Spirit, and the Fear of “Mysticism”

 But Paul presents Scripture differently.

-Scripture is not given to manage behavior directly, to replace dependence on Christ, or to function as an external control system.
+Scripture is not given to manage behavior directly, to replace dependence on Christ, or to function as an external control system over the believer.
+Instead, it is given to reveal Christ, renew the mind, anchor discernment, and guard the conscience.

 How Romans 8 answers this without argument